 If this happens, the operator must turn the ignition key to OFF, and then attempt to restart the engine.
+The operator may also need to turn the battery isolator switch off and then back on to reset the system.
 This will reset the computer area network.
-If the condition persists, however, it will be necessary to take the boat to an authorized Malibu dealer for repair.
+If the condition persists, however, it will be necessary to take the boat to an authorized Axis dealer for repair.